We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Introduction

 One of the fastest growing sectors of ICT is that known as the Internet of Things, often referred to simply as IoT.
 Arguably, IoT is also one of the most mysterious sectors in the telecom industry.
 It is so different from the traditional and mainstream services that we daily come into contact with, and that is one of the reasons why it is so difficult to grasp.
+IoT is not being developed in a vacuum, but is capable of interoperating with other network platforms such as Voice over IP, enriching and augmenting applications for new and useful services.
+In this article, we’ll take a look at what IoT is and how its integration with VoIP can enhance both IoT and voice services and infrastructure.

 What is IoT?

 IoT can be defined as the interconnection of network-enabled “things” over the Internet that continually collect, send, receive, and share data.
 These “things” can be physical objects, devices, vehicles, or even buildings, that are endowed with electronics, software, sensors, actuators, speakers, screens, and other input and output mechanisms.
 IoT-enabled items can be stand-alone entities that are specifically designed to be used within an IoT environment such as smart sensors that measure light, temperature, humidity, motion, and CO2 levels, for example.
 They can also be equipment and appliances that have been around for years and have simply been made “smart” and connected by the addition of electronics and software.
 Such devices could include cars, washing machines, traffic lights, or a home alarm system.
+IoT is here to stay.
+According to some estimates, every second, another 127 devices are connected to the Internet, and there will be 41 billion IoT devices by 2027.

 The power behind IoT